mistycheney/MouseBrainAtlas/doc/GUIGuide.md

 Results are at `<stack>_annotation_structuresHanddrawn_<timestamp>.hdf`

+Each row of this file contains information for one 3-D structure.
 The columns of the file are:
 - `edits`: list of edit operations.
 Each operation is represented by a dict with the following keys:
   - `timestamp`: the time this edit is made